rackerlabs/docs-developer-blog/_posts/2020-04-23-install-and-configure-oracle-apex-and-ords.md

 ### Conclusion

-APEX, Oracle's tool for database and web application development, replaced the legacy Oracle forms applications.
-Oracle APEX is a better choice because it quickly builds applications at low cost, enabling DBAs to address the requirements of the customers.
+APEX, the Oracle tool for database and web application development, replaced the legacy Oracle forms applications.
+Oracle APEX is a better choice because it quickly builds applications at a low cost and enables DBAs to address the requirements of your customers.

-Oracle REST Data Services (ORDS) gives your database access directly through a simple HTTP or HTTPS request, which is an easy way to modify your data for an existing application.
-Software developers must call a web service to interact with the database.
+ORDS gives you direct access to your database access through a HTTP or HTTPS request, so you can easily modify your data for an existing application.
+Software developers just call a web service to interact with the database.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.